-Phylosophical Stuff - While I tend toward the ultralight (UL) backpacking sect, I'm of the belief that there is a fundamental difference in how I pack between long-distance hiking, and shorter trips.
+Phylosophical Stuff - While I tend toward the ultralight (UL) backpacking sect, I'm of the belief that there is a fundamental difference in how I pack for long-distance hiking vs shorter trips.
 On short trips, I'm comfortable with a short-range weather forecast to choose the absolute minimal clothing and sleeping systems.
-Long-distance hiking does not afford that opportunity.
+Long-distance hiking does not afford me that opportunity.
 So I prepare for the range of conditions I might face.
 East coast hiking means hiking in the rain.
-So dry clothes one can change into at the end of the day are important.
+So dry clothes one can change into at the end of the day are important to me.
 I look to building a clothing system that is flexible, with few redundancies, and that balances minimal weight with durability.
-Long hikes take their toll on equipment, and I'll sacrifice weight for for robust stuff.
+Long hikes take their toll on equipment, and I'll sacrifice some weight for for more robust stuff.
 I am more apt to carry comfort items for a good night's sleep, and what I need to keep myself clean and healthy on long hikes.
 I also carried more photographic gear than most would.

 Strategery - I plan to pick a start date after the bubbles of northbound AT have passed thru.
 But not so late I'll be seeing really cold overnight lows.
 I want to minimize the weight and volume of my sleep and cold wx systems.
 A later start means I'll miss black flies and mud, and competition with AT thru-hikers for shelter/campsite space.
 After the AT splits off from the LT, the number of hikers subsides even more, and the shelters are a bit nicer.
-So I'm planning to stay in shelters, and carrying the minimum shelter system I need to camp when necessary.
+So I'm planning to stay in shelters, and carrying a minimum shelter system to camp when necessary.
 A late summer start brings with it the possibility of freezing overnight temperatures.
 So I have to have the right mix of cold wx clothing and sleep system - and make sure the two work together.
 Resupply in towns can be done every 4 days, even at my pace.
-Water is generally plentiful, but can become an issue in some areas this time of year.
+Water is generally plentiful, but can become an issue in some areas that time of year.
 I'll need to have the capacity to carry a full day's water if necessary.